1968 Giro d'Italia: Doping

 At a presentation in Campione d'Italia, Torriani announced the measures for doping controls.
 This was the first Giro d'Italia to administer tests in attempt to catch riders doping, To determine whether a not tests would be administered, a set of twenty-two envelopes were made with each envelope having a slip of paper inside that read either "Yes" or "No".
 Following the finish of each stage one envelope was opened, if it read "No," then all riders could leave immediately.
 If it read "Yes," then riders with high placings on the stage and in the overall classification were tested.
 The results from these tests, however, would be available fifteen days after the conclusion of the race.
 On 15 June, the Italian Cycling Federation announced that nine riders had tested positive during the race.
 The riders were Gimondi, Motta, Franco Balmamion, Franco Bodrero, Raymond Delise, Peter Abt, Victor van Schil, Mariano Diaz, Joaquin Galera.
 Balmamion was cleared of the charges as the substance found in his urine had not been officially banned.
 Gimondi's ban was overturned on 13 July as he persuaded the authorities he had used Reactivan.
-Years later, author John foot wrote "Doubts remain about how much the influence of Gimondi's fame and his ability to employ expensive lawyers and experts had on his case," casting further doubt on the legitimacy of Gimondi's claims of innocence.
+Years later, author John Foot wrote "Doubts remain about how much the influence of Gimondi's fame and his ability to employ expensive lawyers and experts had on his case," casting further doubt on the legitimacy of Gimondi's claims of innocence.
 The Tour de France organizers adopted the Giro's doping control scheme for their 1968 race.

 Classification Leadership

-Two different jerseys were worn during the 1969 Giro d'Italia.
+Two different leader's jerseys were worn during the 1968 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1968.

 For the points classification, which awarded a red jersey to its leader, cyclists were given points for finishing a stage in the top 15.

-The mountains classification leader.
-The climbs were ranked in first and second categories.
+A major secondary classification was the mountains classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were a total of nineteen categorized climbs, of which the highest one, the Cima Coppi, was the Tre Cime di Lavaredo.

+There was also an intermediate sprints classification.
+Stages had one or two sprints, and the first two riders to reach these sprints scored 30 and 10 points.

+Another secondary classification was the secret sprint (or surprise sprint) classification.
+Each stage (excluding time trials) had a midway sprint, whose location was not shared.

-Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.
+Although no jersey was awarded, there was also one classification for the teams.
+Here riders scored points for their teams for a high stage finish, leading the general classification, or beging amongst the first riders at a mountain pass or intermediate sprint.